For those who do not own a car nor wish to drive to Johor Premium Outlets (aka JPO), you have two options to get there.

 I arrived at Boon Lay MRT station with an aim to take Causeway Link Bus CW6 to the Tuas 2nd link immigration.
 However, there is no proper signage of the Causeway Link Boon Lay bus bay, I ended up spending 15 mins searching for it.
 I behaved like a ‘tourist’ who was not familiar with Singapore, went to Boon Lay Bus Interchange to be told that Causeway Link bus bay is actually nearby the taxi stand.

 After walking through the Xin foodcourt, I hit the dead end and saw the taxi stand.
-Turned right and continue walking along the road for less than 3 minutes, I finally found the Causeway Link bus bay and the bus captain.
+So you would nee to turn right and walk along the road for about 3 minutes, then you would find the CW6 Causewaylink bus bay and the bus captain.
 The bus fare is SGD2.00 per person for a 15-min ride and the interval time for the next CW6 bus is about 20-25 mins.
 Anyway, the bus left at 11.05am.

 Bus to Johor Premium Outlet – JPO2

 After clearing Singapore custom, I hopped back to the same bus (CW6) and proceeded to Malaysia immigration.
 In less than 10 minutes, I cleared Malaysia immigration as well.
 I walked towards the bus bay and I soon found a signboard about Bus JPO2 and its staff.
 The staff advised that the next bus would be leaving at 12.30pm and the bus fare was MYR4.20 per pax.
 Okay, I cleared my first doubt – the shuttle bus service is not free!